sharvanath/kromium/README.md

 ## Use cases
 - Simple ETL pipelines, e.g. Load CSVs from a bucket to SQL.
-- Copying large amounts of data, e.g. copying a large amounts data from one bucket/SQL table to another destination.
+- Copying large amounts of data, e.g. copying large amounts data from one bucket/SQL table to another destination.

 ## Storage providers
 As of now, Kromium only supports GCS and Local filesystem for storage.
 The support for S3 (and Azure) will be added soon.
 The source bucket is a uri which should be fully qualified.
 Following are the prefixes for supported storage solution: